 Counting scales are used wherever accurate counting is required, many scales have this function available based on the operator placing a small sample on the weigh pan (5,10,etc) then confirming the quantity, the scale computes the average piece weight (APW) and display the count additional items are then added to meet the packing requirements.
-We recommend testing components before buying off internet, we stock a range of machines that can be tested or hired prior to purchase to ensure you get the correct model.
+We recommend testing components before buying off internet, we stock a range of machines that we use to test suitability of capacities prior to purchase to ensure you get the correct model via direct sale.

 There are many ways to count, but only Counting Scales

 ease of setup, repeatability and cost benefits in the long term to your business,

 All Counting Scales use the weight of a sample of parts to create an Average Piece Weight (APW)—the scale shows the count of the pieces on the pan by dividing the weight by the APW in memory.

 • What is the weight of the lightest part?